IacPc/CTF-exercises/README.md

 # CTF-exercises
-some ctf exercise solved during the course of "Networks And Systems Hacking"
+some ctf exercises solved during the course of "Networks And Systems Hacking"